petergandenberger/gridstackeR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gridstackeR
+# gridstackR

-The gridstackeR package allows users to easily create Dashboards with [gridstack.js](https://gridstackjs.com/) functionalities
+The gridstackR package allows users to easily create Dashboards with [gridstack.js](https://gridstackjs.com/) functionalities

 ‘gridstack.js is \[…\] designed to help developers create beautiful draggable, resizable, responsive \[…\] layouts with just a few lines of code’

-You can check out the example at https://pega.shinyapps.io/gridstackeR.
-It is based on the [healthdown app](https://github.com/hoga-it/leafdown).

 <img src='man/figures/healthdown_example.gif'/>